Unknowns Lab

 Most cybersecurity firms focus on detection, compliance, implementation, or tooling.
 Those functions matter, but they are not where the largest leadership failures happen.

-The largest failures happen when a serious incident forces difficult decisions under uncertainty:
+The largest failures happen when a serious incident forces difficult decisions under uncertainty: whether to isolate or continue, whether to disclose or wait, whether to prioritize operations, legal exposure, or containment, whether leadership is aligned at all.

-Working principles
+Working Principles

 01